 Make sure to remind your teachers in a written note about the excellent work you have prepared in that class.

 Have a Plan-B!

-Do look at the statistics for the admitted population at a university.
-If you do not have the grades and test scores that put you within range for admission, make sure you have other institutions on your list to which you are almost certain of being admitted.
+Look at the statistics for the students at a university.
+If you do not have the grades and test scores that put you within range for admission, make sure you have other universities on your list to which you are almost certain of being admitted.

 Sarah Norris is the founder of Step Into My Shoes, a UK higher educational consultancy.
 She is an expert in UK Higher Education with a special interest in the Personal Statement.
-Improving student performance through motivation, lateral thinking and skill based training is key.
 She works with students across multiple secondary schools in the U.K. and abroad as a consultant and expert in British higher education.
 Her signature workshop is a Personal Statement retreat for small groups of students applying to the UK which she delivers several times a year.
 She is engaged by like-minded multinational corporations such as Allen & Overy to teach students about UK University Admissions.
 Sarah also runs an annual advanced enrichment scheme in collaboration with London Business School, Europe’s highest ranked Business School, to talented students in Year 12 across four London based day schools.